What is VPN on computer? 4 reasons why might you need one

 4.2.
 Securing your computer’s connection on public Wi-Fi

-Public Wi-Fi networks - like those in cafes, airports, hotels, and libraries - are incredibly convenient when you're on the go with your laptop.
+Public Wi-Fi networks – like those in cafes, airports, hotels, and libraries – are incredibly convenient when you’re on the go with your laptop.
 However, they are also notoriously insecure.
-These open networks can be breeding grounds for hackers and snoopers looking to intercept unencrypted data.
+These open networks can be breeding grounds for hackers looking to intercept your data transfer.
+A VPN encrypts this information to keep it safe.

-When you connect your PC or laptop to public Wi-Fi without a VPN, you're potentially exposing sensitive information like login credentials, financial details, or personal messages.
-A VPN encrypts all the data leaving your computer, creating a secure tunnel even over an unsecured public network.
-This makes it extremely difficult for anyone sharing the network to decipher your information or launch "man-in-the-middle" attacks, where they position themselves between your computer and the internet to steal data.
+When you connect your PC or laptop to public Wi-Fi without a VPN, you’re potentially exposing sensitive information like login credentials, financial details, or personal messages.
+The encryption from a VPN secures all data leaving your computer.
+It creates a secure tunnel over an unsecured network.
+This makes it hard for network users to decipher your data.
+This helps prevent “man-in-the-middle” attacks.
+The encryption protects data integrity, ensuring your information is not altered.

 Imagine you’re at a coffee shop and need to quickly log into your online banking portal on your laptop.
 Without a VPN, that simple act could be risky.
 With a VPN activated on your computer, that connection is secured, protecting your financial data even if the Wi-Fi network itself is compromised.